thecasualcoder/lazy-connect/README.md

 ### Warning

-The secret key to generate TOTP is stored as plain text in `~/.config/lazy-connect/secret`
+- The secret key to generate TOTP is stored as plain text in `~/.config/lazy-connect/secret`
+- You need to add your Termainal emulator app that invokes the function to `Security & Privacy -> Accessibility`.
+It is necesssary because the script interacts with the UI.
+There are other ways via CLI to avoid UI interaction but they are all broken in OS X 10.12+.